Branko Lazić

-Branko Lazić (Бранко Лазић, /sh/; born 12 January 1989) is a Serbian professional basketball player.
+Branko Lazić (Бранко Лазић, /sh/; born 12 January 1989) is a Serbian professional basketball player who last played for KK Crvena zvezda.
 He has also represented the senior Serbian national basketball team internationally.
 He has won a record seven ABA League titles.

 Professional career

 FMP

 Lazić started his professional career in 2007 with a Belgrade-based team FMP.
 He played four seasons there, until 2011.

 Crvena zvezda

 In 2011, Lazić signed a one-year contract with Crvena zvezda.
 On August 10, 2012, he signed a three-year extension with Crvena zvezda.
 On June 25, 2015, he signed a new two-year extension with Crvena zvezda.

 On February 7, 2017, Lazić became third player with most appearances of all time for Crvena zvezda passing Vuk Radivojević and Dragiša Vučinić.
 On July 13, Lazić signed a new two-year contract with the club and became the team captain after departure of former team captain Luka Mitrović.
 On February 12, 2018, Lazić played in his 430th game, passed Slobodan Nikolić, and became the player with most appearances in the Crvena zvezda history.
 On March 3, 2019, in a 70–68 win over Partizan, Lazić played in his 500th game for the Zvezda.
 On June 24, 2019, Lazić signed a three-year extension with Crvena zvezda.

 On January 18, 2021, Lazić made his 600th appearance for Crvena zvezda in a 79–77 win over Real Madrid.
 On December 19, 2021, Lazić passed Tadija Dragićević to become the Zvezda's ABA League all-time scoring leader.

 Lazić was elected on 5-year term as a member of the Assembly of Crvena zvezda on 27 December 2021.
 In June 2022, he won his 20th major title with the Zvezda.
 On 13 July 2022, Lazić signed a two-year contract extension with the club.

+In August 2025, Lazić was being famous for his political acts and opinions which made the club management to part ways with him after fourteen years, with whom he lifted 26 trophies.